-With a pre-release link, fans can choose to automatically add an upcoming track or album to their Spotify, Apple Music, or Deezer library the moment it goes live.
+With a pre-release link, fans can choose to automatically add an upcoming track or album to their Spotify, Apple Music, Amazon Music*, or Deezer library the moment it goes live.
 Additionally, fans can choose to subscribe to up to 3 email marketing lists.

 Click “Continue”, and you’ll be able to add more details about your upcoming release on the next page.

 Give your pre-release link a descriptive title, fill out the artist name and add some internal tags—these let you easily filter and search through all your links on your board later on.